butterfieldm/cso_de_pipeline_exercise/README.md

 ### 7. Deployment and Documentation

 - **More robust documentation**
-  Utilise sites like confulence to properly document the pipeline thoroughly for reusability
+  Utilise sites like confulence to properly document the pipeline thoroughly for reusability.
 - **Mapping and lineage documents**
   Include source-to-target data mapping documents and data lineage overviews.
 - **Templated repo setup**